azamat-iusupov/Data-analysis-using-SQL-skills/README.md

 # Data-analysis-using-SQL-skills
-Exploring relational database using structured query language.
+_Exploring relational database using structured query language._

+Rockbuster Stealth LLC is a movie rental company that used to have stores around the world.
+Object of this project.
+Explore and get insights into the database of the movie rental company, to stay competitive.